 Community Transition Support (CTS)

 The initiative will build the capacity of the 22 specialist schools across the region to improve career development practice and broker local strategic partnerships to enhance opportunities for the whole of school community.
-The CTS team are working with the 14 Local Government Authorities (LGAs) across the North West Melbourne region and a range of community service providers including Disability Employment Services, Group Training Organisations, Registered Training Organisations, not for profit community services, further education and training providers including TAFE's, Learn Locals, Neighbourhood Houses, industry and business.
-Jackson School in St Albans is one of the special schools involved in this project.
+The CTS team worked with the 14 Local Government Authorities (LGAs) across the North West Melbourne region and a range of community service providers including Disability Employment Services, Group Training Organisations, Registered Training Organisations, not for profit community services, further education and training providers including TAFE's, Learn Locals, Neighbourhood Houses, industry and business.
+Jackson School in St Albans was one of the special schools involved in this project.

 VET Cluster Support for Brimbank and Melton